OpenZeppelin/token-vesting-ui/README.md

 npm install
 ```

-Also make sure you have [Metamask](https://metamask.io/) installed and your account unlocked.
+Also make sure you have [Metamask](https://metamask.io/) installed, pointing to the right network and your account is unlocked.

 ### 3. Build the contracts with truffle
 ```